Oktopost/sea-route/docs/Parameters/Regex.md

 # Regex Parameter

-The url parameter must be match a regular expression.
+The URL parameter must be match a regular expression.

 **Definition**